 Elana has written and performed for The Truth Podcast and appeared on BBC America’s Almost Royal, Absolutely Mindy! on SiriusXM Radio, as well as in the original musical comedies Girl Camp and Nightfall on Miranga Island.
 She is a member of Story Pirates, a non-profit arts-in-education organization that takes stories written by kids and adapts them into hilarious sketches and songs.
 Elana is featured in the documentary short, LMAO, about the therapeutic potential of laughter and comedy.

-Elana earned her M.A. in Educational Theater from NYU and her B.A. in Drama from Vassar College.
+Elana holds an M.A. in Educational Theater from NYU and B.A. in Drama from Vassar College.
 Her favorite succulent is jade.